jklappert/FireFly/README.md

 //parser.evaluate_pre(values);
 ```

 where `values` is a vector which contains the parameter point at which the functions should be evaluated.
-The function `evaluate` returns a vector of `FFInt` objects which is filled with the values of the evaluated functions in the same order as the functions are defined in the input file.
+The function `evaluate` returns a vector of `FFIntTemp` objects, i.e. `FFInt` or `FFIntVec`, which is filled with the values of the evaluated functions in the same order as the functions are defined in the input file.
 Thus, it can be directly used in the `BlackBox` functor of FireFly.
 An example file is given in `parser_test/s_y_4_v.m`.
 Note that only the operators

 ```
 +, -, *, /, ^